I want to start by telling you my motivation behind the creation of CoS. It's a not a long story. Stay with me...

 You might see some other advantages, or have some other ideas, or have a different viewpoint.
 If so, I'd be pleased to hear from you!
 My personal email is email@example.com

 As the concept of CoS crystallized in my mind, the question became how to implement it, and how to ensure that it would remain functional long after I wasn't there to look after it.
 Of course, 501(c)(3) public charity status was essential, complete with reliable Officers and a Board of Directors to keep everything in order.
 The liability with this approach is that there is nothing to prevent a non-profit Board from changing direction (hopefully not THIS Board, but who knows what happens farther down the road).
 Further, while any "profit" derived from the activities of a non-profit must go back into the organization, there are ways for individuals to tap into this as well (for instance, taking a salary, which is not necessarily bad, as long as it is earned).
 The point is that there are ways in which this process could go wrong, and no way that I could ensure that CoS would stay true to my vision and my values when I was no longer looking over its shoulder.
 Enter the private foundation (a.k.a., charitable trust), which is also a 501(c)(3), but not a public charity (I know, it's really very confusing, I still struggle with it sometimes).
 The thing about charitable trusts is that they can never be changed, except to comply with changes in the IRS code.
 So by setting up a charitable trust whose sole purpose was to periodically give money to an organization (CoS), as long as that organization fulfills certain criteria, I dangle a carrot in front of the future Directors of CoS that they will hopefully find irresistible.
 What are these criteria?
-They are all aimed at encouraging the same types of responsible behavior that I expect from CoS (and our partners like The Farm Dog Rescue) right now: a focus on animal care, absolutely no breeding, no exploitation for entertainment or profit, obey the law, and have an active and functional Board in place to ensure continuity.
+They are all aimed at encouraging the same types of responsible behavior that I expect from CoS (and our partners like The Farm Dog Rescue and Turtle Rescue USA) right now: a focus on animal care, absolutely no breeding, no exploitation for entertainment or profit, obey the law, and have an active and functional Board in place to ensure continuity.
 Hopefully, things that all animal rescues, sanctuaries, or shelters strive to achieve anyway.

 So I set up the Howard T Petrie Charitable Trust (HTPCT) for this purpose.
 Before you start thinking that anyone who sets up a charitable trust probably doesn't need public support, let me mention a couple of things.
 First, every attorney or accountant I've ever spoken to about this has told me that I don't really have enough to make this approach worthwhile.
 I admit that my net worth is borderline for these purposes, but I can only work with what I have.
 Second, what I have is what I've been able to save from my salary, and some modest returns on investment.
 I was not born into a wealthy family, I think they would be described as squarely middle class, at best.
 I'm not complaining.
 There was always food on the table, as they say.
 But there was no lofty inheritance, and I'm not in a position to bankroll everything.
 If all goes according to plan, there will be enough to do what I have promised.
 But part of that plan is that CoS must generate the support necessary for its own day-to-day operations: not physical infrastructure (which I will provide), but the costs associated with its daily operations and those of our own animal care arm, Their Place.
 If I must pay for all of this, as well as for infrastructure (which is part of the plan), my ability to fund a long-term financial plan will be at risk.
 Finally, but by no means less important, in order to maintain its public charity status, CoS must satisfy what is known as the public support rule, or the "1/3 rule," as defined in the IRS code in sections 170(b)(1)(A)(vi) and 509(a)(2).
 Go ahead, I dare you.
 Basically, CoS MUST raise at least 1/3 of its operating revenues from the general public in order to retain its public charity status (other limitations apply as well).
 So even if I (or the HTPCT) had the finanical resources, we can't be the sole source of funding for CoS without running afoul of IRS rules.
 And by doing so, violating the criteria defined in the HTPCT, which, as described above, are inviolable.
 So we could use your help...financially, or physically, or in any other way you'd like to be involved.
 Let us know on the Contact page.